gu-lseg/intro-to-programming/source/errors.rst

-Errors & pdb
-************
+Debugging
+*********

+Errors and Exceptions are a constant feature of programming.

+Debugging is working out what went wrong and fixing it.

+It gives the interpreter's perspective.

+Learn to be guided by Errors, and use debugging to master programming.

 Errors
 ======

-Errors and Exceptions are a constant feature of programming.

-They always tell you what when wrong.
-They don't always tell you why things went wrong though but in those cases they act as clues.
+Errors always tell you what when wrong but not always why.

-Learn to read errors first using intuition then by debugging and researchig.
-It is a skill and it does get easier.
-Soon you will map errors to solutions very quickly.
+Read errors, first using intuition then by debugging and research.

 .. tip::

     You need to learn how to find information.
     Always read Errors and use your intuition, then Google.
     If that hsn't helped only then ask an expert.

+With time many errors map to solutions instantly.

 AttributeError
 --------------